Sauravn04/saurav-nayak-recipe-ETL-project/README.md

 ---
 4\.
 Implementation Guide (How to Run)
 -------------------------------------
-This section details how to execute the full data pipeline, from local setup to cloud deployment.
+This section shows details how to execute the full data pipeline, from local setup to cloud deployment.

 #### **Step 0: Local Environment Setup**